What is the normal blood pressure reading for an adult?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-The normal blood pressure reading for an adult is typically considered to be around 120/80 mmHg.
-This measurement reflects the average ideal values for systolic (the upper number) and diastolic (the lower number) blood pressure.
-The systolic pressure indicates how much pressure your blood is exerting against your artery walls when the heart beats, while the diastolic pressure measures that same pressure when your heart is at rest between beats.
+The normal blood pressure reading for an adult is considered to be around 120/80 mmHg.
+This is recognized as the standard threshold, where the first number, systolic pressure, refers to the pressure in the arteries when the heart beats, and the second number, diastolic pressure, indicates the pressure when the heart is at rest between beats.

 Subscribe